 The Search for the Real Mt.
-Sinai (Video)
+Sinai

 Reviewed by Jeffrey J. Harrison

-The argument for locating Mt.
-Sinai in Saudi Arabia is most compelling when looked at with modern maps of the region.
-But the boundaries have changed over time.
-"Arabia" at the time Paul was writing (Gal.
-4:25; "Mt.
-Sinai in Arabia") was the kingdom of the Nabateans, ruled from Petra (the famous “rose-red” city, a top tourist attraction in modern Jordan).
-This kingdom, unlike modern Arabia, included the Sinai peninsula.
+Mt.
+Sinai in Arabia) was the kingdom of the Nabateans, ruled from Petra, the famous “rose-red” city, a top tourist attraction in the modern nation of Jordan.
+This ancient kingdom, unlike modern Arabia, included the Sinai peninsula.
 So to claim that the real Mt.
-Sinai could not be in Sinai itself on the basis of Gal.
+Sinai cannot be in Sinai because of Gal.
 4:25 is incorrect.

 In their attempt to discredit the traditional Mt.
-Sinai, our explorer "guides" introduce the bizarre story that the traditional site was identified by a fortune teller in the 3rd cent.
+Sinai, our explorer guides introduce the bizarre story that the traditional site was identified by a fortune teller in the 3rd cent.
 AD!
 In fact, the first historical identification of the traditional Mt.
-Sinai (Jebel Musa) comes down to us from Christian monks who lived as hermits in the area.
+Sinai (Jebel Musa) comes to us from Christian monks who lived as hermits in the area.
 Unfortunately, we don’t know why they identified this mountain with Mt.
 Sinai.
 Perhaps they had access to information that is no longer available today.
 But again, doubt cast on the traditional Mt.
 Sinai does not support a Mt.
 Sinai in Saudi Arabia.

-One of the explorer "guides" in the video claims that the location of the miraculous sea crossing by the Israelites is identified in Scripture as Yam Suf, which he translates “sea of land’s end,” and locates at the southern tip of Sinai.
-But in fact, Yam Suf is not the location of the sea crossing, but rather the name of the sea itself (Ex.
+One of our guides in the video mentions that the location of the miraculous sea crossing is identified in Scripture as Yam Suf, which he translates “sea of land’s end,” and locates at the southern tip of Sinai.
+But in fact, Yam Suf is not the location of the sea crossing, but rather the name of the sea itself (Exo.
 15:4).
 Yam Suf actually means (look in any Bible reference) “the Sea of Reeds.”
 This tells us that the body of water crossed by the Israelites had suf plants (reeds) growing in it.
-This does not match any branch of the Red Sea, which is a salt water sea and therefore does not have reeds growing in it.
-(The translation "Red Sea" in most English Bibles is a case of historical mistaken identity, and is not a translation of the original Hebrew.)
-The name Yam Suf (Sea of Reeds) argues much more strongly for the Bitter Lakes or one of the other bodies of fresh water along the eastern edge of Egypt proper that contained reeds.
-(These bodies of water lay along the present line of the Suez Canal at the western edge of Sinai, and were incorporated into the canal when it was built.
-See satellite map above.)
+This does not match any branch of the Red Sea, which is a salt water sea and therefore does not have reeds growing in it.* The name Yam Suf (Sea of Reeds) points instead to the Bitter Lakes or one of the other bodies of fresh water along the eastern edge of Egypt proper that have reeds growing in them.
+These bodies of water lay along the present line of the Suez Canal at the western edge of Sinai, and were incorporated into the canal when it was built.
+(See satellite map above.)

-The "discovery" of an underwater land bridge from southern Sinai to Saudi Arabia faces insurmountable obstacles.
+The claimed discovery of an underwater land bridge from southern Sinai to Saudi Arabia faces insurmountable obstacles.
 While there is a ridge there, it’s thousands of feet underwater, with a steep drop on either side.
 The Bible doesn’t say anything about them doing mountain climbing as they crossed the sea.
 Nor would Pharaoh’s chariots have been able to follow them under these conditions.

 And how could such an underwater land bridge, right in the middle of the Red Sea, be cleared to allow the Israelites to pass through?
-The Bible says exactly how God cleared the water for their sea crossing: by means of an east wind that blew all night (Ex.
+The Bible says exactly how God cleared the water for their sea crossing: by means of an east wind that blew all night (Exo.
 14:21).
 How could an east wind clear the water from this supposed land bridge, lying as it does so deeply down in the middle of the Red Sea, no matter how long or hard it blew?
 By contrast, the Bitter Lakes, which the video is anxious to dismiss as a possible crossing, have been cleared of water in just this way in modern times.

 In the same way, oases with palm trees can be found in many locations in the desert.
 No particular significance can be attributed to the one they found.

 And what is the significance of the “Caves of Moses” pointed out in the video?
 The Bedouin, who named these caves, are relative newcomers to the area.
 Neither they nor anyone else has continuously occupied these deserts since Moses’ times.
-As a result, their identifications of sites with Biblical events or personalities lack any historical foundation.
+As a result, their identification of sites with Biblical events or personalities lack any historical foundation.
 Nor is there any mention in the Bible of the Israelites digging caves at Mt.
 Sinai.
-Remember, they were only at the mountain for 9 months.
+Remember, they were only at the mountain for nine months.
 In fact, these so-called “Caves of Moses” are Nabatean tombs from the first century AD, 1,500 years after the time of Moses (Franz 2000:109).†

 Neither is their discovery of a cave on the mountain remarkable.
 Many caves exist in these desert mountains.
 While it’s true that there is no cave on top of the traditional Mt.
 Sinai today, there is no reason why one of the many nooks and crannies on that mountain could not have served as a shelter for Elijah (1 Kings 19:9; maarah in Hebrew can be translated cave, den, or hole).
 But in any case, this argument does nothing to support a Mt.
 Sinai in Saudi Arabia.

 The black color on top of the mountain is simply a different kind of rock than that found at its base (neither of which are “granite” as claimed in the film).
 Beautiful multi-colored mountains can be found all over this area, ranging in color from red to pink to blue to black.
 The black crust on the rock is a product of weathering, and has nothing to do with fire scorching the mountain.
 Besides, the fire that fell on Mt.
-Sinai is not described as having any such effect (Ex.
+Sinai is not described as having any such effect (Exo.
 19:16-18).
-This type of rock was favored for making petroglyphs (as those shown in the film) because when a pattern was scratched through the weathered surface, the natural color of the rock beneath showed through (usually a reddish color).
+This type of rock was favored for making petroglyphs (as those shown in the film) because when a pattern is scratched through the weathered surface, the natural color of the rock beneath shows through (usually a reddish color).
 This made a nice contrast with the black, weathered surface.

 † A scholarly response to Williams and Cornuke with detailed archeological references can be found in Gordon Franz, “Is Mount Sinai in Saudi Arabia?”
 Bible and Spade 13:4 (Fall 2000), pp. 101-113.
 An on-line version can be found at www.ldolphin.org/franz-sinai.html.
-Franz credits an earlier version of this page in one of his footnotes (p.
+Franz credits an earlier version of this web page in one of his footnotes (p.
 110/112).